-No. Core requirements and transfer policies vary across minors.
+Core requirements and transfer/substitution policies vary across minors.
 Make sure to carefully read the requirements for your minor’s core courses.

-If you want transfer credits to count toward your minor, you must submit a request for review PRIOR to taking the course.
+Course transfer and substitution requests must be submitted for review PRIOR to taking the course.
 The request will be reviewed by the curriculum committee to determine if the course will meet your minor’s requirements.
-When you submit your substitution petition, a copy of the proposed course’s syllabus with the following: mode of instruction, institution, instructor, number of credits, meeting times/hours, exam schedule, and list of topics.
+When you submit your transfer and/or substitution petition (via link located in dashboard), a copy of the proposed course’s syllabus with the following information is required: mode of instruction, institution, instructor, number of credits, meeting times/hours, exam schedule, and list of topics covered.

 *Note: we will NOT accept course descriptions or overviews.

 Any/all foundation courses that have been accepted by your home college at Cornell are eligible for review to be applied toward your minor.
 Additionally, one core course can be submitted for review.
 All transfer credit requests (with the exception of AP/IB) must be submitted via the “Transfer Credit Petition” link located in your Minors Dashboard.
 The minors office will then consult with the faculty director and/or review committee to verify course content, to ensure it is equivalent to the Cornell course.